Chapter 110 – Requirements for Water Withdrawal Registration & Reporting

 Water Withdrawal and Use Annual Reporting

-All water use reports are submitted electronically through DEP Greenport.
+All water use reports are submitted electronically through Greenport.

 For Chapter 110: Each annual report consists of a report for documenting "Primary Facility" level information and one or more reports for documenting individual source or "Sub Facility" information.